 Beth has an undergraduate degree, with highest distinction, from Purdue University, where she majored in Industrial Management/Computer Science, while playing Intercollegiate Women’s Basketball.
 In 2012, she received an honorary doctorate degree from Purdue.
 Beth is a Certified Public Accountant and a Fellow in the Life Management Institute, a professional designation in the insurance industry.

 Throughout her career, Beth has been actively engaged in numerous civic and business organizations.
-She serves on the Boards of Vital Voices, The Committee for Economic Development, and TechnoServe.
-Beth is the Co-Chair of the Board of WEConnect International.
-She serves on the Board of Trustees of the Aspen Institute, the Women’s Leadership Board of the Kennedy School at Harvard, and the Women’s Advisory Board of the World Economic Forum.
-She is a member of the inaugural class of the Henry Crown Fellows of The Aspen Institute and the Committee of 200, as well as the public policy advisory councils for Georgetown University and Indiana University.
-Beth also served on the International Council on Women’s Business Leadership led by Former Secretary of State Hillary Clinton.
+She chairs the Board of Vital Voices and co-chairs of the International Council on Women’s Business Leadership, both founded by former Secretary of State Hillary Clinton.
+She serves on the Advisory Board for Out Leadership and the Boards of The Conference Board, The Aspen Institute and the Women’s Advisory Board of the World Economic Forum.
+Beth is also a member of the inaugural class of the Henry Crown Fellows of The Aspen Institute, the Committee of 200, and the International Women’s Forum.